develop2arman/rust-all-in-one/workspace/trait/associate-type-or-trait/ASSOCIATE.md

 ## Associated type traits
-> This removes the redundant specification of types, as is the case with generic traits.
-One of the finest examples of associated type traits is the Iterator trait.

 > The advantage of them is that, in the implementation, they allow us to declare the assciated type once and use **Self::Out as the return type** or parameter type in any of the trait methods or functions.